 What does it cost to buy a home with really good schools in Silicon Valley?
-Los Gatos, Saratoga, Cupertino and Palo Alto are all areas with highly regarding public schools.
+Los Gatos, Saratoga, Cupertino and Palo Alto are all areas with highly regarding public schools and high home prices.
 These aren’t the only areas with good schools but they are popular “west valley” areas that people may consider if working for Apple, Google, Microsoft, Facebook or any number of high tech employers.

 Los Gatos and Saratoga both have multiple school districts, running from good to very good or excellent.
 The cost of housing tends to follow the popularity of the district, so for those areas I’m showing the breakdown not just for the whole town of Los Gatos but also by the high school district (Los Gatos-Saratoga or Campbell Union High School District).
 Same with Saratoga.
 (The Monte Sereno real estate market is very similar to Los Gatos, but slightly more expensive.
 Most of Monte Sereno has Los Gatos schools, but a small number of homes are in the Campbell area.)

-Here are the average numbers for single family homes sold in the last 60 days ranging from 1500 – 2500 square feet, on a lot between 5000 and 10,000 SF, with 3-5 bedrooms and 2-3 bathrooms to give a sense of what it would cost to purchase a typical house in these areas.
+Here are the average numbers for single family homes sold in the last 60 days ranging from 1,500 – 2,500 square feet, on a lot between 5,000 and 10,000 SF, with 3-5 bedrooms and 2-3 bathrooms to give a sense of what it would cost to purchase a typical house in these areas.
 Please note that right now it’s a strong seller’s market, so many (if not most or all) homes are selling for more than the list price.
 DOM stands for days on the market.

 If you are new to Santa Clara County, you may be wondering if this is correct.
 The cost to buy a home in these areas is what?

-- Los Gatos: approximately $1,200,000 to $1,675,000 depending on the school district and size of the home and condition (more on that below)
+- Los Gatos: approximately $2,000,000 to $2,600,000 depending on the school district and size of the home and condition (more on that below)

-- Saratoga: approximately $1,500,000 to about $2,000,000 depending on the schools
+- Saratoga: more on this below, but approximately $2,800,000 to about $3,500,000 depending on the schools, condition, etc.

-- Cupertino: approx $1,700,000 (some high schools will bring in higher prices and others lower)
+- Cupertino: approx $2,600,000 – $3,200,000 (some areas will bring in higher prices and others lower)

 Remember, these prices do not mean that the houses being sold are perfect.
 Because it is a strong seller’s market, many properties are being sold which need new roofing, extensive pest work, remodeling, perhaps updating of electrical or plumbing systems or more.
 Many home buyers will need to spend 1-2% on things like termite fumigation, dry rot or roof repairs, carpets, paint, windows and more, and usually this will be done before they move in.
 So whatever the budget is, buffer it a little bit for both money and time to make it turnkey.

 For people relocating to Silicon Valley from out of the San Jose or Peninsula area, this real estate market can be daunting.
-There are other areas with good schools which are a bit further from most employment areas which can be an alternative, too.
-They include the Cambrian 95124 and Almaden 95120 (especially the southern area with Bret Harte Middle School and Leland High School) areas within San Jose.
+There are other areas with good schools which are a bit further from most employment areas which may be worth considering.
+These include the Cambrian 95124 and Almaden 95120 (especially the southern area with Bret Harte Middle School and Leland High School) areas within San Jose.

 Finally, in some cases, it may be more affordable to make use of private schools, which are plentiful in the San Francisco Bay area.
-In some situations it can be financially more affordable to buy outside of the highly competitive areas with the best schools and utilize the private school system.
+If you’re struggling between cost, lifestyle, and education this may be a worthwhile option to consider.
 Some of the private schools are religious, some secular, and some with a language focus (bilingual in French, German, Chinese, etc.).